vc12345679/NI_GPIB_ENET_Py3/README.md

 # KEITHLEY INSTRUMENTS INC.,MODEL 2010,0772543,A10  /A02
 ```

-The scripts have met my needs so far, so I have no motivation to improve them any more.
+The scripts have met my needs, so I lost the motivation for further improvement.
 But you are more than welcome to fork/modify it.